Contra (New England)

 B2: Ladies chain,

-(keeping the lady on the right) left hand star four places around.
+(lady leads the man into:) left hand star four places around to

-Hold neighbor’s l. hand, pivot slightly into a longways line - men facing out.
+form a longways line - men facing out (r. hand to neighbor’s right).
 End couples change places & wait-out… or re-join.

 Pedal Pushers